Plastic Recycling in the British Virgin Islands

 recycled plastic binrecycled plastic chair

-Other private recyclers include Greencrete on Virgin Gorda that makes tiles and landscaping blocks from recycled glass mixed with concrete and shells, and Clean & Green VI Ltd, also on Virgin Gorda, that crushes glass into aggregate for construction uses, such as fill/drainage and road paving.
+Other private recyclers include Greencrete on Virgin Gorda which makes tiles and landscaping blocks from recycled glass mixed with concrete and shells, and Clean & Green VI Ltd, also on Virgin Gorda, which crushes glass into aggregate for construction uses, such as fill/drainage and road paving.

 Beyond plastics and glass, other artists are making use of waste materials that accumulate in the BVI.
 Nutmeg Designs in Road Town is home to annie macphail™ bags that are handcrafted from salvaged sails and ropes and Aragorn’s Studios in Trellis Bay houses the artist’s workshop where scrap metal is transformed into world-renown works of art.
 (Visit Trellis Bay for a Full Moon party to see these works at their best!)